tsumers/how-to-talk/README.md

 The easiest way to look at the behavioral experiment is to visit the hosted version: http://pragmatic-bandits.herokuapp.com/.

-For completeness, the full (anonymized) JavaScript code is also provided.
+The full JavaScript code is provided for inspection.

 ## R analysis